arthurpellegrini/AdvancedProgramingRobot/README.md

 IP: 192.168.100.52
 Password: on the back side of the rooter

+Put the Battery and do not forgot to switch the button to turn on the robot.

 Try the connection between the robot and your laptop:
 ```sh
 ping 192.168.100.52